 Chevening and Pinheiro Neto

 The UK and Pinheiro Neto have a historical link dating back to World War 2.
 In 1940, José Martins Pinheiro Neto arrived in the UK to work as Brazilian correspondent for the BBC.
 During his time in UK, he wrote for O Estado de São Paulo, signing as 'P.Xisto'.
 He returned to Brazil and founded a small law firm that was to become the foremost law firm in Brazil in 1942.
-As the company increased in size, it opened offices in Brasilia in 1974 and London in 1978, in association with J. Anthony Clare.
-Today the company has 800 employees and 6,000 clients.
+As the firm increased in size, it opened offices in Brasilia in 1974 and London in 1978, in association with J. Anthony Clare.
+Today the firm has 800 employees and 6,000 clients.
 In 1987, in recognition of his service to UK-Brazil relations, JM Pinheiro Neto was made a Knight of the British Empire by HM the Queen.
 He died in 2005.

-Pinheiro Neto has been an active player in the development of Brazil, participating in the 1980s in renegotiating Brazil’s sovereign debt; in privatisations of state companies in the 1990s, and supporting Aracruz’s NYSE launch as the first Brazilian company to be quoted on the New York Stock Exchange.
+Pinheiro Neto has been an active player in the development of Brazil, participating in the 1980s in renegotiating Brazil’s sovereign debt; in privatisations of state companies in the 1990s, and supporting Aracruz’s NYSE launch as the first Brazilian firm to be quoted on the New York Stock Exchange.
 In 2009, the law firm created a Commission for Female Lawyers (Comissão da Mulher Advogada) in order to encourage recognition of women in the profession.
 In 2013, it received the Americas Women in Business Law award for the best female mentoring programme in Latin America.

 Of the almost 1,500 Brazilian Chevening Alumni, 181 have studied Law and 16 work or have worked for Pinheiro Neto.